shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

-# AZ 120 Module 1: Foundations of SAP on Azure
+# AZ 120 Module 2: Explore the foundations of IaaS for SAP on Azure
 # Lab 1b: Implementing Windows clustering on Azure VMs

 Estimated Time: 120 minutes

 All tasks in this lab are performed from the Azure portal (including the PowerShell Cloud Shell session)

-   > **Note**: When not using Cloud Shell, the lab virtual machine must have Az PowerShell module installed [**https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi?view=azps-2.8.0**](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi?view=azps-2.8.0).
+   > **Note**: When not using Cloud Shell, the lab virtual machine must have Az PowerShell module installed [**https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi**](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi).

 Lab files: none